Symmetric operads in abstract symmetric spectra: Operadic algebras in symmetric spectra

+\rema The key point in the proof of \cop{\refth{O.Alg}} is to ensure that a pushout $a\colon A \r A'$ of a map of free $O$-algebras $O \circ x$, where $x$ is an acyclic cofibration of $\Mod_R^{\stab, \posi}$, is again a weak equivalence of $O$-algebras.
+The functor $U$ does not preserve pushouts, but instead, as first observed by Elmendorf and Mandell, $U(a)$ is a transfinite composition of maps of the form $\Env(O, A)_n \t_{\Sigma_n} x^{\pp n}$, where $\Env(O,A)$ is the so-called enveloping operad (whose precise definition does not matter at this point).
+The symmetric h-monoidality of $\Mod_R^{\stab, \posi}$ shown in \refpr{stable.R.positive} ensures that this map is a couniversal weak equivalence.

+In fact, we only need one part of the condition of symmetric h-monoidality, namely the part about acyclic cofibrations, and (in the uncolored case) only a single map~$x$, as opposed to finite families.
+Finite families in the definition of symmetric h-monoidality ensure that symmetric h-monoidality is stable under composition of maps, see \csy{\refth{symmetric.weakly.saturated}} and its proof, which (somewhat surprisingly) is the least formal part in showing that symmetric h-monoidality is stable under weak saturation.
+This feature is crucial for carrying symmetric h-monoidality through transfer and left Bousfield localizations, which was heavily used above (see the proof of \refpr{stable.R.positive}).
+Similarly, the presence of the nonacyclic part in the definition of symmetric h-monoidality is to ensure the preservation of this property under left Bousfield localizations, see the proofs of \csy{\refpr{monoidal.localization}\refit{localization.i.monoidal}, \refth{symmetric.monoidal.localization}\refit{localization.symmetric.i.monoidal}}.
+See also \refre{explain.multiindices}. \xrema

 \exam For $\C=\sSet_\bullet$ and $R$ given by $R_n=(S^1)^{\wedge n}$, $\Alg_\Comm(\Mod_R)$ is known as the category of commutative ring spectra (in simplicial sets).
 Another example is the case $\C=\sPSh_\bullet(\Sm/S)$ of pointed simplicial presheaves on the site of smooth schemes over some base scheme $S$ and the monoid given by $R_n=(\P^1_S,\infty)^{\wedge n}$.
-Any of the standard model structures, for example the projective model structure or any monoidal localization, such as the Nisnevich localization or the Nisnevich-$\A^1$ localization satisfies the \refas{nice.model.category}.
+Any of the standard model structures, for example the projective model structure or any monoidal localization, such as the Nisnevich localization or the Nisnevich-$\A^1$ localization yields a nice model category (\refde{nice.model.category}).
 In this case $\Alg_\Comm(\Mod_R)$ is the category of (strictly) commutative motivic ring $\P^1$-spectra. \xexam

+The next result addresses the strong admissibility of operads \cop{\refde{operad.admissible}}, i.e., the question when the forgetful functor $U$ preserves cofibrant objects.
+The main abstract result \cop{\refth{O.strongly.admissible}} states that the forgetful functor $\Alg_O^{\stab, \posi}(\Mod_R) \r \Mod_R^{\stab, \posi}$ preserves cofibrations with cofibrant domains for all operads $O$ whose levels $O_{s,w}$ are of the form $R \t $ some \emph{positively} cofibrant object (with respect to the chosen strongly admissible model structure on $\Sigma \C$).
+This result is inapplicable to the commutative operad, for example, since $\Comm_0 = R$ is not \emph{positively} cofibrant.
+We therefore provide a statement that requires a nonpositive cofibrancy condition on the levels of $O$, and consequently only obtain that positive cofibrations of $O$-algebras are nonpositive cofibrations of spectra.